 From mark 2 at crossover, count 8 picks in either direction and insert stitching twine.

 Working towards the crossover, pass end "b" back and forth through splice until a minimum of 2 complete stitches have been made on each side of crossover.

 Tie an overhand knot in each tail, as close to its exit point as possible.

-twine emerges.
-Using needle or small fid, pull (or push) through rope at a slight angle.
+Insert tail of stitching twine at extract location where twine emerges.
+Using a needle or small fid, pull (or push) through rope at a slight angle.
 Pull hard on the end of the twine so that the knot disappears inside the rope.
 Trim off the remaining twine close to the rope.

 We hope you found these rope splicing instructions helpful.
 If you require any further assistance, feel free to call Jay @ 763-263-9835.